 Don’t Forget Dexter is an adorable picture book that celebrates the bonds between a child and his special toy.
-Tomorrow, I’m reviewing the book, which I loved, and today I am taking part in a blog tour with a feature interview of the book’s author, Lindsay Ward, who says she was inspired to write this book after her husband texted her a photo of a toy dinosaur abandoned at a doctor’s office.
+Today I am taking part in a blog tour with a feature interview of the book’s author, Lindsay Ward, who says she was inspired to write this book after her husband texted her a photo of a toy dinosaur abandoned at a doctor’s office.
 The caption read: “Well, they left me here.”
 Lindsay thought it was so funny that she sat down to write Dexter’s story immediately.

 Ward is also the author and illustrator of Brobarians, Henry Finds His Word, and When Blue Met Egg.
 Her book Please Bring Balloons was also made into a play.